Donran/florist/update.md

 ## Open days

-To update open days, simply open the file `site/_data/open_days.yml` and edit the days to your liking.
+To update open days and business hours, simply open the file `site/_data/open_days.yml` and edit the days and times to your liking.